yingxin-jia/SuperGlue-pytorch/README.md

 ## Contents
 There are two main top-level scripts in this repo:

-1. `train.py` : trains the superglue model
+1. `train.py` : trains the superglue model.
 2. `load_data.py`: reads images from files and creates pairs.
 It generates keypoints, descriptors and ground truth matches which will be used in training.

 ### Training Directions